To protect shows, Disney, Cartoon, Nick patrol kids' Web pages

 | LOS ANGELES

-Talent managers and casting agents say Disney Channel, Nickelodeon and Cartoon Network often monitor posts by cast members on these sites for messages that might harm their shows' prospects with fickle youthful viewers.
+Talent managers and casting agents say Disney Channel(DIS.N), Nickelodeon and Cartoon Network often monitor posts by cast members on these sites for messages that might harm their shows' prospects with fickle youthful viewers.

 The networks order them to take down posts that might reveal too much about characters, plot twists, casting or comments that might offend advertisers.